-to receive the disputed service or item at the previously authorized level pending resolution of the Fair Hearing, if the request for a Fair Hearing is hand delivered, faxed, emailed or post-marked within ten (10) days from the mail date on the written notice of the decision.

-- f.
-A Participant who files a request for a Fair Hearing to dispute a decision to disenroll the Participant, must continue to receive Authorized Services pending resolution of the Fair Hearing, if the request for a Fair Hearing is hand delivered, faxed, emailed or post-marked within ten (10) days from the mail date on the written notice of the Contractor's Complaint decision. - g.
+- e.
+A Participant who files a request for a Fair Hearing that disputes a decision to discontinue, reduce, or change a service or item that the Participant has been receiving must continue to receive the disputed service or item at the previously authorized level pending resolution of the Fair Hearing, if the request for a Fair Hearing is hand delivered or post-marked within ten (10) days from the mail date on the written notice of the decision. - f.
+A Participant who files a request for a Fair Hearing to dispute a decision to disenroll the Participant, must continue to receive Authorized Services pending resolution of the Fair Hearing, if the request for a Fair Hearing is hand delivered or post-marked within ten (10) days from the mail date on the written notice of the Contractor's Complaint decision. - g.
 Upon receipt of the request for a Fair Hearing, BHA or the Department's designee will schedule a hearing.
 The Participant and the Contractor will receive notification of the hearing date by letter at least ten (10) days before the hearing date, or a shorter time if requested by the Participant.
 The letter will outline the type of hearing, the location of the hearing (if applicable), and the date and time of the hearing. - h.
 The Contractor is a party to the hearing and must be present.
 The Contractor, which may be represented by an attorney, must be prepared to explain and defend the issue on appeal.
 BHA's decision is based solely on the evidence presented at the hearing.
 The absence of the Contractor from the hearing will not be reason to postpone the hearing. - i.
 The Contractor must provide Participants, at no cost, with records, reports, and documents relevant to the subject of the Fair Hearing. - j.
 BHA will issue an adjudication within ninety (90) days of the date the Participant filed the Complaint or the Grievance with the Contractor, not including the number of days before the Participant requested the Fair Hearing.
-If BHA fails to issue an adjudication within ninety (90) days of the receipt of the request for the Fair Hearing, the Contractor must comply with the requirements at 55 Pa.
+If BHA fails to issue an adjudication within ninety (90) days of the receipt of the request for the Fair Hearing, the Contractor must comply with the requirements at 55 PA.
 Code § 275.4 regarding the provision of interim assistance upon the request for such by the Participant.
-When the Participant is responsible for delaying the hearing process, the time limit by which BHA must issue the adjudication prior to interim assistance being afforded will be extended by the length of the delay attributed to the Participant. - BHA's adjudication is binding on the Contractor unless reversed by the Secretary of the Department of Human Services (Secretary).
-Either party may request reconsideration from the Secretary within fifteen (15) days from the date of the Appendix G 07/01/2023 adjudication.
+When the Participant is responsible for delaying the hearing process, the time limit by which BHA must issue the adjudication prior to interim assistance being afforded will be extended by the length of the delay attributed to the Participant.

+k.
+BHA's adjudication is binding on the Contractor unless reversed by the Secretary of Human Services.
+Either party may request reconsideration from the Secretary within fifteen (15) days from the date of the adjudication.
 Only the Participant may appeal to Commonwealth Court within thirty (30) days from the date of the BHA adjudication or from the date of the Secretary's final order, if reconsideration was granted.
-The decisions of the Secretary and the Commonwealth Court are binding on the Contractor.
+The decisions of the Secretary and the Court are binding on the Contractor.